petter-holmberg/cpp-ref/concepts.md

 C++ concepts quick reference
 ============================

-This document is a summary of proposed core C++ concepts and a collection of design guidelines for C++ classes and algorithms.
-It is intended to be used as a quick reference when designing new classes/algorithms or refactoring old ones.
+This document is a collection of design guidelines for C++ concepts and design guidelines for classes and algorithms using concepts.
+It is intended to be used as a quick reference when designing new concepts/classes/algorithms or refactoring old ones.
 For brevity and simplicity of use, it does not discuss at length the *whys* of the guidelines, but instead presents references to further reading about the subject.

 The guidelines cover C++20.